 I know these teams but remember Cape Verde, Ivory Coast, Morocco and some others played very well and can be good if they bring more talents from abroad.

-History made as DR Congo qualify for FIBA AfroBasket 2017 - 5 days ago
+Angola selected as new host country for FIBA AfroBasket 2017 - 5 days ago

 follow us on

 Angola will replace the Republic of Congo as the host country of FIBA AfroBasket 2017, FIBA Africa announced on Friday.
 The decision comes following the withdrawal of the Republic of Congo, who pointed to logistics issues as the reason for their inability to host Africa's flagship basketball competition.
 The 16-team event will run from August 19-30.
 Angola has hosted it on three occasions before - in 1989, 1999 and 2007 [read more]